6 Dimensions of Data Quality: Complete Guide with Examples & Measurement Methods

 Parcel | Content must weigh less than 70 lbs. |

-Large Parcel | Contents must weigh less than 70 lbs. |
+Large Parcel | Contents must weigh more than 70 lbs. |

 Irregular Parcel | Contents must weigh less than 16 oz. |

-Date Range: A liquor shop cannot have a customer who is less than 21 years old and it is rare for a customer to be older than 100 years. |
+Date Range: A liquor shop cannot have a customer who is less than 21 years old, and it is rare for a customer to be older than 100 years. |

-c.
-Invalid Sequence
+Invalid Sequence – Example

 Normally, you cannot ship without having the order in place, that is the business rule.
 So, if you find a shipping record that has a shipping date earlier than the order date, there is clearly a data validation issue. |